kboudy/stockHistoryAnalyzer/README.md

     - `avgScore`
       - the average matching score. higher = weaker match, 0 = perfect match
     - `scoreDates`
-      - a list of all matching-blocks' dates
+      - a list of all matching-blocks' dates (grouped by target symbol)
         - a matching date is the **beginning** of the block (of `numberOfBars` candles)
     - `scoreCount`
       - number of matches